Accidents of inconvenience

 I took turmeric capsules twice a day for inflammation.

 I only took Tylenol one day and ibuprofen for three days because both aren’t good for your gut health.
-Since I was also on antibiotics, I knew my gut would be a wreck after this was all over and started probiotics as soon as I was done.
+Since I was also on antibiotics, I knew my gut would be a wreck after this was all over, and I started probiotics as soon as I was done.

 I still exercised…yep, even with a cast and sling.
 My legs weren’t hurt, and I couldn’t do my usual routine, but it’s not a reason to skip moving.